pguzanalytics/data-analytics-portfolio/projects/excel-data-analysis/README.md

 The project demonstrates the ability to:

-- Prepare and structure data for analysis
+- Transform raw data into analytical reports
-- Use formulas to solve analytical tasks
+- Build interactive Excel dashboards
-- Search and retrieve data using lookup functions
+- Calculate and compare business KPIs
-- Aggregate and summarize datasets
+- Analyze Year-over-Year performance
-- Create Pivot Tables for reporting
+- Work with lookup and conditional formulas
-- Build charts for data visualization
+- Analyze employee and HR data
-- Apply conditional logic to business data
+- Build Pivot Tables and Pivot Charts
-- Transform and analyze data using Power Query
+- Present analytical results through visualizations

 ---

 ## 📁 Project Files

-Excel workbooks and project screenshots will be added to this repository.
+Excel workbook and dashboard screenshots are available in this project.